jesmithiv/jesmithiv.github.io/_posts/2017-03-29-pages-latex.md

 ![](/img/pages-keynote-latex-2.gif "Pasting an Equation in Keynote")

-In a nutshell, this means you can also add quickly add equations to Keynote via Pages on the fly.
+In a nutshell, this means you can also quickly add equations to Keynote via Pages on the fly.

 [1]: https://www.macstories.net/news/apple-releases-iwork-31-with-touch-id-support-greater-customization-options-and-more/